cwalker3/Odin-Rock-Paper_Scissors/README.md

-# Odin-Rock-Paper_Scissors
+# odin-rock-paper-scissors
-Rock-Paper_Scissors project for The Odin Project
+Rock-Paper-Scissors project using HTML, CSS, and Javascript